monyhar/monyhar/monyhar/docs/writing_clang_plugins.md

     make -C llvm/tools/clang/examples/myplugin

-See [Using plugins](clang.md) on how to use your plugin while building chromium with clang.
+See [Using plugins](clang.md) on how to use your plugin while building monyhar with clang.

 ## Use the interface in tools/clang/plugins/ChromeClassTester.h